cabforum/smime/SBR.md

 #### 7.1.3.1 SubjectPublicKeyInfo

-The following requirements apply to the `subjectPublicKeyInfo` field within a Certificate or Precertificate.
+The following requirements apply to the `subjectPublicKeyInfo` field within a Certificate.
 No other encodings are permitted.

 ##### 7.1.3.1.1 RSA